Vampire: The Masquerade – Bloodlines: Setting

 John DiMaggio (pictured in 2008) voiced the Anarch vampire Smiling Jack.

-Vampire: The Masquerade - Bloodlines takes place in four areas of 21st-century Los Angeles: Santa Monica, Hollywood, Downtown Los Angeles, and Chinatown.
+Vampire: The Masquerade – Bloodlines takes place in four areas of 21st-century Los Angeles: Santa Monica, Hollywood, Downtown Los Angeles, and Chinatown.
 Set in the World of Darkness, the game depicts a world in which vampires, werewolves, demons, and other creatures shape human history.
 A code binds the vampires to maintain their secrecy (forbidding the use of vampiric abilities in front of humans) and avoid unnecessary killing (to preserve the vampire's last shreds of humanity).
 The vampires are divided into seven clans of the Camarilla, the vampire government, with distinctive traits and abilities.
 The Toreadors are the closest to humanity, with a passion for culture; the Ventrue are noble, powerful leaders; the Brujah are idealists who excel at fighting; the Malkavians are cursed with insanity or blessed with insight; the Gangrel are loners, in sync with their animalistic nature; the secretive, untrustworthy Tremere wield blood magic; and the monstrous Nosferatu are condemned to a life in the shadows to avoid humanity.
 The clans are loosely united by their belief in the Camarilla's goals and opposition to the Sabbat: vampires who revel in their nature, embracing the beast within.
 The Anarch Movement is a faction of idealistic vampires opposed to the Camarilla's political structure, believing that all vampires should share power.

 The main character of Bloodlines, whom the player controls, is an unnamed fledgling vampire who is transformed at the start of the game and belongs to one of the clans.
-The fledgling is employed by Sebastian LaCroix (voiced by Andy Milder), prince of Los Angeles' vampires.
+The fledgling is employed by Sebastian LaCroix (voiced by Andy Milder), prince of Los Angeles's vampires.
 The fledgling's travels through the vampire world bring them into contact with other undead creatures such as the deformed information broker Bertram Tung, the anarch Smiling Jack (John DiMaggio), and the dissociative Voerman sisters, Jeanette and Therese.
 Chinatown is controlled by the Kuei-Jin, Asian vampires led by Ming-Xiao, who do not require blood and consider themselves superior to other vampires.